Sharks sign D Erik Karlsson to $92M, 8-year deal

 SAN JOSE, Calif.
+(AP) — The San Jose Sharks took a risk when they traded for elite defenseman Erik Karlsson knowing he had only one year left on his contract.
+They sat patiently as he learned about the organization and area during an injury-plagued season and were rewarded when Karlsson decided not to hit the open market.

-(AP) — The San Jose Sharks re-signed pending free agent Erik Karlsson to a $92 million, eight-year deal on Monday, turning a one-year rental into a long-term commitment to one of the league’s most dynamic defensemen.
+The Sharks then pounced and signed Karlsson to a $92 million, eight-year deal on Monday, turning a one-year rental into a long-term commitment to one of the league’s most dynamic defensemen.

-Karlsson was eligible to become an unrestricted free agent on July 1 but decided to stay in San Jose, where he will try to win his first championship and the first for a franchise that has reached the conference final five times in the past 15 years without ever winning it all.

-“I’m excited to continue the chase for the ultimate prize: the Stanley Cup,” Karlsson said in a statement.
-“Last year was an unbelievable run but we didn’t achieve what we set out to do.
-But the dedication I witnessed from my teammates, coaches, staff and organization showed me that we all have a great future ahead of us, and that we are capable of fighting for that championship year in and year out.”
+“This was a big decision for me,” Karlsson said.
+“Ultimately at the end of the day, I know it’s the right one for me, my family and this organization as well.
+I’m very happy with how everything happened and that they didn’t force me into making a decision earlier than this.”

-A person with knowledge of the deal confirms that it carries an annual cap hit of $11.5 million and includes a full no-movement clause.
+A person with knowledge of the deal said it carries an annual cap hit of $11.5 million and includes a full no-movement clause.
 The person spoke to The Associated Press on condition of anonymity because the team did not announce terms of the contract.

-The Sharks acquired the two-time Norris Trophy winner just before the start of last season from Ottawa as a one-year rental.
-Karlsson was hampered by groin injuries for much of his first season in San Jose but also showed flashes as he helped the Sharks reach the Western Conference final, where they lost to eventual champion St. Louis in six games.
+The Sharks acquired the two-time Norris Trophy winner just before the start of last season from Ottawa.
+Karlsson was hampered by groin injuries for much of his first season in San Jose but also showed flashes as he helped the Sharks reach the Western Conference final for the fifth time in the past 15 seasons, where they lost to eventual champion St. Louis in six games.

-“Players with Erik’s elite level of talent are rare and when they become available, it’s important to be aggressive in pursuing them,” general manager Doug Wilson said.
-“He is a difference maker who consistently makes the players around him better.
-We are pleased that he has been proactive in addressing his injury from last season and are looking forward to him being part of our organization for a long time to come.”

 Karlsson wore down at the end of the series against the Blues.
 He missed most of the second half of the third period in a Game 4 loss to St. Louis, missed the entire third period when the Sharks lost the following game and then didn’t travel for the Game 6 loss that ended San Jose’s season.
 The 29-year-old Karlsson had surgery on the groin on May 31 and is expected to recover fully before the start of next season.